ComScore

 • Time Commitment: 35 minutes

-• Why We Love It: vegan, beginner-friendly, crowd-pleaser, <10 ingredients
+• Why I Love It: vegan, beginner-friendly, crowd-pleaser, <10 ingredients

 No eggs, no dairy, no problem.
 Better yet, these fruity Easter cupcakes only require seven ingredients to come together.
-And no one will know they’re plant-based, promise.
+And no one will know they’re plant-based, since applesauce and palm shortening ensure moist, tender results without the help of eggs or butter.

 8. Spring Flower Cupcakes